Academic Catalog 2022-2023

 Term(s) Typically Offered: Offered as Needed

-BIOL 430 - Pathogenic Microbiology with Lab
+BIOL 430 - Pathogenic Microbiology

 This course examines the role of bacteria in disease processes with emphasis on host-pathogen interactions and mechanisms by which pathogenic bacteria cause disease.
 General topics to be discussed include pathogenesis, epidemiology, and characteristics of the major pathogenic bacteria, which allow them to produce a disease state in the host.
-Includes a lab.

-Prerequisites: (BIOL 100C and BIOL 101C) or BIOL 104C and BIOL 250C and BIOL 330D
+Prerequisites: BIOL 113C and BIOL 114C and BIOL 250C and BIOL 330C and CHEM 108C

 C Requires minimum grade of C.